xsdk-project/HandsOnLessons/lessons/iterativesolvers/lesson.md

 ```
 #### Questions
 > **Is the iteration converging?**

-> **Read the output at the bottom from -ksp_view, what Krylov method and preconditioner is it using??**
+> **Read the output at the bottom from -ksp_view, what Krylov method and preconditioner is it using?**

 ### Run 2: Run with the algebraic multigrid preconditioner